Durant Takes Full Court

 A Son of the County Gets Comfortable In The Driver’s Seat

-Durant’s story is inseparable from Prince George’s County.
-Long before he became a two-time NBA champion and global icon, he was a young player shaped by the county’s courts, coaches, and competitive culture.
-That journey—and the deep emotional connection to his roots—has defined his off-court decisions as much as his dominance on it.
+Durant’s personal life and professional career stories are in inseparable from Prince George’s County.
+Long before becoming a two-time NBA champion and global icon, he was shaped by the county’s courts, coaches, and competitive culture.

-Now, Durant is helping to write the next chapter of that story—not with a basketball, but with a blueprint.
+Durant is now helping to write the next chapter of that story — not with a basketball, but with a blueprint.

 Reimagining a Landmark